 They moved out December 31, 2005, and I moved in January 1, 2006, after the biggest young single adult Church New Year’s Southern California Bash in history.
 I loved it!

 Once in Utah, I immediately got a job with the help of my Dad, through this same Deseret Industries, a thrift store outreach program to help people get back on their feet through The Church of Jesus Christ of Latter-Day Saints.
 Other jobs soon followed, each one an improvement from the last.

-While living in Orem, Utah and working at this Deseret Industries in Provo, and 2 months after moving to Utah, I met my future wife Katherine, while performing my Church calling of Young Single Adult Ward Representative for the Stake Institute (Ward meaning congregation and Institute meaning religious instruction Institution).
-We dated for five months, were engaged for five months, and married by the end of the year in the Saint George House of the Lord Temple of The Church of Jesus Christ of Latter-Day Saints.
+While living in Orem Utah and working at this Deseret Industries in Provo, and 2 months after moving to Utah, I met my future wife Katherine, while performing my Church calling of Young Single Adult Ward Representative for the Stake Institute (Ward meaning congregation and Institute meaning religious instruction Institution).
+We dated for five months, were engaged for five months, and married by the and of the year in the Saint George LDS Temple.
 It was 8 days before the 2007 New Year, and I was 30 years old.

 Three months later, I received a letter that my medical and financial benefits had been stopped, because I had married someone who is not disabled.
 This made it impossible for me to purchase medication at this time.
 This lasted for three months.

 At this time of trial and alarm, I received a priesthood blessing from a friend visiting from California, which made it so I would not completely crash and lose all my progress, but rather that the digression would be slowed, and I would be able to get back up on my feet, once medication was restored to my mental health maintenance.